dry-python/returns/docs/pages/functions.rst

 Composition is also type-safe.
-The only limitation is that we only support functions with one argument and one return.
+The only limitation is that we only support functions with one argument and one return to be composed.

 API Reference
 -------------